-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Image: Specialist, individualised support and provision Vulnerable children have calming and reenergising breaks planned. with wheel chair accessibility to classrooms.
-There is a disabled toilet on site.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and The universal offer to all children and YP Additional, targeted support and provision provision The aniversal energe an enhancing and Tr providion Access Plan in place and is revised regularly All areas of the school are accessible to everyone with wheel chair accessibility to classrooms.
+There is an accessible toilet on site.
 Pupils feel safe and in an environment where bullying is not tolerated.
 There is a named Safeguarding Lead and Deputy and a named Designated Teacher for children who are in care.
 All adults working with children are DBS checked.
 All areas of the school are positive and all classrooms support learning.
 Teachers focus on rewarding desired behaviours to promote a positive environment.
 The rewards and sanctions system is consistent and robust and it is displayed in each classroom across school.
 There are stimulating external play areas which reduce unwanted behaviours.
 Children are taught how to keep themselves safe in a range of situations from handling fireworks to online safety.
 The individuality and uniqueness of all children is celebrated and recognised through reward assemblies and displays.
 Cyclewise - Yr5/6 have bikeability sessions in the summer term.
-Swimming opportunities to 'catch-up' Key staff are team teach trained to confidently diffuse challenging behaviour in a calm, positive manner.
+Swimming opportunities to 'catch-up' Quiet activities available to children who find unstructured times difficult Key staff are team teach trained to confidently diffuse challenging behaviour in a calm, positive manner.
 Sloping desk stands are available for table tops.
 Various sensory resources available such as fidget toys and coloured reading rulers.
 Quiet areas in class rooms are provided when needed.
 Fun Fit develops all aspects of pupils' physical development.
-Resources are made available to support learning and inspire confidence.
+Vulnerable children have calming and reenergising breaks planned supporting with sensory regulation Resources are made available to support learning and inspire confidence.
 Adjustments to the environment/ learning resources are made in line with sensory needs e.g. enlarged text, reduced noise levels, warnings of alarms, ear defenders Designated teaching areas and individual work stations are used for pupils to follow their own personalised curriculum and learn with as few distractions as possible.
-Individualised timetables, curriculums and risk assessments are in place for children who need additional support to learn within the school's environment Delegated Teaching Assistant support is in place for those who need this for their safety and well-being and that of others
+Individualised timetables, curriculums and risk assessments are in place for children who need additional support to learn within the school's environment Delegated Learning Support Assistant support is in place for those who need this for their safety and well-being and that of others - 5willing opportunities to catch up

-The school has a named Health and Safety
+• The school has a named Health and Safety

 Coordinator.

-Risk Assessments are in place for areas of the school and events held in/out school where needed
+• Risk Assessments are in place for areas of the

+school and events held in/out school where

+needed